kip-hart/MicroStructPy/docs/source/cli/material.rst

     </input>

 In all three materials, the ``size`` field contains a ``dist_type``.
-This type can match the name of one of `SciPy's statistical functions`_, or be either "pdf" or "cdf".
+This type can match the name of a statistical distribution in the SciPy :mod:`scipy.stats` module, or be either "pdf" or "cdf".
 If it is a SciPy distribution name, then the remaining parameters must match the inputs for that function.
 The first material has size distribution :math:`S\sim U(1, 2)` and the second